Quick Answer: What Is Residential Treatment (RTC)?

 Residential treatment (RTC) is a level of care where a person lives on site and receives daily therapy, structure, and support in a safe, supervised environment.

 At Alpine Recovery Lodge, residential treatment is designed to help people stabilize, heal, and rebuild healthy routines in a calm, non-clinical, mountain setting in Utah.
+(Learn more about our Residential program and our Dual Diagnosis care.)

-In simple terms, residential treatment gives someone a place to focus fully on recovery without the pressure of daily life.
+Quick answer: Residential treatment gives someone a place to focus fully on recovery without the pressure of daily life.

 Instead of commuting to treatment, clients: